Skip to content

 What if I want to make a complaint?

-You can complain in writing, by email or by speaking to someone in the Trust.
-You can also contact PALS and an adviser will be happy to give you help and advice if you are unsure whether or how to complain.
+You can complain in writing, by email, or by speaking to someone in the Trust.
+You can also contact PALS and an officer will be happy to give you help and advice if you are unsure whether or how to complain.

 You should make your complaint within 12 months of the incident or within 12 months of the matter coming to your attention.
 This time limit can sometimes be extended as long as it is still possible to investigate your complaint.